What is SMT Assembly?

 In addition to providing a comprehensive set of inspections and inspection methods, SMT testing equipment also facilitates the identification of manufacturing defects.
 For this reason, it is essential to employ a comprehensive testing system.
 Typically, there are three types of printed circuit assembly testing: functional test, In circuit test, and flying probe test.
 Each type of testing produces slightly different results depending on how the test is implemented.
 However, all of these methods help ensure quality products and maintain customer satisfaction.

-Wholepcb, found in 2005, is a professional PCB and PCB assembly manufacturer, we provide one stop Electronic EMS service such as Pcb Manufacturing, Flex Pcb, Fr4 Pcb, HDI PCB, LED PCB, Multilayer PCB, Rigid Flex PCB, Rigid PCB, Aluminum PCB, Copper Pcb, Double Sided PCB, Single Sided PCB and PCB Assembly Service, , Assembly Boards, Turnkey PCB Assembly ,Prototype PCB Assembly, Through-Hole PCB Assembly, SMT Assembly service etc.
+Whole PCB, found in 2007, is a professional PCB and PCB assembly manufacturer, we provide one stop Electronic EMS service such as Pcb Manufacturing, Flex Pcb, Fr4 Pcb, HDI PCB, LED PCB, Multilayer PCB, Rigid Flex PCB, Rigid PCB, Aluminum PCB, Copper Pcb, Double Sided PCB, Single Sided PCB and PCB Assembly Service, , Assembly Boards, Turnkey PCB Assembly ,Prototype PCB Assembly, Through-Hole PCB Assembly, SMT Assembly service etc.

 Contact Us For Quotation Now